Phage group: Seymour Benzer (1921–2007) and Jean Weigle (1901–1968)

 As described in a retrospective article, Seymour Benzer joined Delbrück's phage group at Caltech in 1949 as a postdoctoral fellow.
 There he shared a lab room with Jean Weigle where they did collaborative experiments on phage T4.
 Upon leaving Caltech, Benzer continued experiments on phage T4 at the Pasteur Institute in Paris and then Purdue University where he developed a system for studying the fine structure of the gene using mutants defective in the rIIA and rIIB genes.
 These genetic experiments, involving crosses of rII mutants, led to the finding of a unique linear order of mutational sites within the genes.
 This result provided strong evidence for the key idea that the gene has a linear structure equivalent to a length of DNA with many sites that can independently mutate.

-In 1952, Salvador Luria had discovered the phenomenon of "restriction-modification" (the modification of phage growing within an infected bacterium, so that upon their release and re-infection of a related bacterium the phage's growth is restricted) (described by Luria, pgs.
-45 and 99).
+In 1952, Salvador Luria had discovered the phenomenon of "restriction-modification" (the modification of phage growing within an infected bacterium, so that upon their release and re-infection of a related bacterium the phage's growth is restricted).
 Weigle, working with Giuseppe Bertani and Werner Arber, soon clarified the basis for this phenomenon.
 They showed that restriction was actually due to attack by specific bacterial enzymes on the modified phage's DNA.
-This work led to the discovery of the class of enzymes now known as "restriction enzymes."
+This work led to the discovery of the class of enzymes now known as "restriction enzymes".
 These enzymes allowed controlled manipulation of DNA in the laboratory, thus providing the foundation for the development of genetic engineering.

 Weigle also demonstrated the inducible nature of DNA damage-response genes in bacteria, a phenomenon that has come to be known as the SOS response.
 This response includes DNA damage-inducible mutagenesis (termed Weigle mutagenesis in his honor) and inducible repair following DNA damage (termed Weigle reactivation).